ktingyew/tabulate-music/README.md

 # Prerequisites

+0. A folder of songs with the appropriate tags
-1. Need a GCP Service Account with credentials
+1. Need a GCP Service Account with credentials to access the following resource/s:
+    - BigQuery
 2. [last.fm](https://www.last.fm/) account with API key

 # To Run